 You never know when you'll have to deal with a RAID failure, whether it's from an overvoltage, a physical shock, or an unexplained component failure.
 But you can be prepared.

 We handle RAID failures of all types, on all drive models.
 Our server recovery services include clean room recovery and restoration of databases.
 We provide 24/7 service and quick response, so you'll be back in operation with a minimum of downtime.
-Our prices are competitive, and pickup and delivery are free anywhere in New Jersey.
+Our prices are competitive, and Free Estimate.
 If you ever need to recover a failed RAID array — or if you're looking here because you need it right now — give us a call.
 We're ready to help.